What Real Moms Wish They Knew Before They Had Kids

 Parenthood throws us a lot of curve balls.
-Particularly in the first year of baby’s life, but really, the surprises never stop.
+Particularly in the first year of a baby’s life, but really, the surprises never stop.

 Recently, I stumbled upon an article on Romper called “37 Moms Share What They Wish They Had Known Before Having Their First Kid.”